 Where you take your career and how fast you progress is down to you.
 If you can demonstrate that you're ready to take on more responsibility, your progression can be fast.

 The first step of our application process is to complete a very quick and easy online application, and give us some basic details.

 We’ll then invite you to complete a strengths assessment.
 This will be our first proper introduction.
 We’ll show you what your journey at Grant Thornton could look like and give you an idea of the challenges and situations you might face.
-A handy video on our trainee blog ‘Spilling the Beans’ offers tips and advice on this.

 At this point, all successful candidates are invited to be part of our online community ‘Grant Thornton: I’ve applied’.
 Here, you can connect with other candidates, current trainees and our recruiters, and find blogs, discussions, top tips and loads of great advice to help you with our application process.

 The next stage is an online video interview and if successful, you’ll then be invited to a final round assessment that lasts for half a day.
 This involves a group exercise and an interview to get to know you better and lunch or coffee with some of our trainees to help you get to know us better.